 These days, almost everyone is aware of the benefits provided by solar power in the context of energy source.
 Its common benefits are clear.
-It helps to solve or stop global warming, saves money, provides energy reliability, energy security, energy independence and also the creation of jobs.
+It helps to solve or stop global warming, saves money, provides energy reliability, energy security, energy independence. and also the creation of jobs.
+Let’s check out a few innovative Engineering projects.
 This National Geographic video tells it all:

 Well, the recent news came from France about experimenting with the solar system to accomplish the goal of providing the people with sufficient energy.
 France is planning to install 1000 km of solar paneled road in the coming years.

 An announcement made by France government said that will provide energy by installing solar panels on roads.
 The French government publicized its plan to pave 1,000 kilometers (or 621 miles) of the country’s road network with durable high-quality photovoltaic panels.
 The government aims to provide 5 million people in France with renewable energy.
 That’s approximately 7-8 percent people of the total population of France.